JoseHerminioCollas/laser-image/README.md

 The function generates the SVG content that the run script then writes to disk.

-Within the svg_generate function the steps for processing the image are the following:
+Within the svg_generate function, the steps for processing the image are the following:

+* Process an image so that each pixel can be translated into an SVG circle
+* Process an image as a gray scale and adjust gray if nedded
-* Import an image as array
+* Import an image as an array
 * Iterate through the array
 * Establish a grid for the SVG in millimeters to map the pixels to.
-* For each pixel calculate a SVG circle size to place in it corresponding grid cell.
+* For each pixel calculate an SVG circle size to place in it corresponding grid cell.

-The current usage of this strategy has been to adjust the circle size to accamodate different types of plastic.
+The current usage of this strategy has been to adjust the circle size to accommodate different types of plastic.